pranamg/PythonInExcel/docs/03-Data Cleaning & Preparation_03-Data Integration.md

-Okay, let's move on to **Data Cleaning & Preparation - 3.
+The next topic in the data preparation series is **Data Cleaning & Preparation - 3.
 Data Integration**.

-Data integration is the process of combining data from different sources into a single, unified view.
-In Python with pandas, this often involves merging DataFrames based on common columns or concatenating them.
+Data integration is a crucial process that combines data from multiple sources into a single, unified view.
+This section demonstrates how to use Python and pandas to merge DataFrames based on common columns or concatenate them into comprehensive datasets.

-Based on your `piplist.txt`, `pandas` is the primary library available and needed for these operations. `numpy` might be used in dummy data generation.
+Based on [`piplist.txt`](./README.md) output, `pandas` is the primary library available and needed for these operations. `numpy` might be used in dummy data generation.

 **Step 1: Generate Sample Data from Multiple Sources**